 This option will determine how often Photoshop will create (or save) a copy of your file.
 This doesn’t affect your original file.

 No worries.
-As long as you have this enabled Photoshop will auto load (when you restart) the last “recovery file” it saved for you!
+As long as you have this enabled, Photoshop is going to autoload (when you restart) the last “recovery file” it saved for you!

 However, what if you were 19 minutes into the project?

 Well, the default setting is set to 10 minutes.
 Which means Photoshop only saved the first 10 minutes of your work.

 You’ll have to re-do your last 9 minutes that weren’t saved.

 Either decrease the amount from 10 to something lower or get in the habit of saving every couple of minutes (or more).
 Use your keyboard shortcut to save, save, and save some more…

 Mac: Command + S

 At this time, the default options are sufficient.
 These options are a bit more advanced and will require further research to determine which options are best for your needs.

 Photo by Ali Arapoğlu It doesn’t take much for the power to go out: lightning, fire, explosion, etc..
 Get into the habit of saving every couple of minutes by using the keyboard shortcut.

 The “Export Preferences” gives you control over the Quick Export tool.